 So far as I can determine the idea is to get Eskimos and to put them where nobody else can get to them, no [Hudson Bay] company, no missions, only a benevolent Administration.
-In this way they would be protected against everybody-except of course the government.
-I asked who would protect them against the government, but this was of course assumed to be a joke.19
+In this way

-A parallel view also held that colonization of the high arctic by Inuit would help assert Canadian sovereignty over the area.
-The United States had increased its presence in the Canadian north during the Second World War.
-In the postwar period, it had started building an equally strong military and scientific presence.20 In reporting on its inquiry into the history of the High Arctic Relocations, the Royal Commission on Aboriginal Peoples (RCAP) explained:
+A parallel view also held that colonization of the High Arctic by Inuit would help assert Canadian sovereignty over the area.
+The United States had increased its presence in the Canadian North during the Second World War.
+In the postwar period, it had started building an equally strong military and scientific presence.
+In reporting on its inquiry into the history of the High Arctic Relocations, the Royal Commission on Aboriginal Peoples (RCAP) explained:

 This is not to say that sovereignty was necessarily of equal rank with the economic concerns that drove the relocation.
-It is to say, however, that sovereignty was a factor that, in the minds of some people who played key roles in the project, reinforced and supported the relocation and contributed to the attractiveness in their minds of a relocation to uninhabited islands in the high arctic.21
+It is to say, however, that sovereignty was a factor that, in the minds of some people who played key roles in the project, reinforced and supported the relocation and contributed to the attractiveness in their minds of a relocation to uninhabited islands in the High Arctic.